wangziqi2013/wangziqi2013.github.io/_posts/2020-05-24-decoupled-sector-caches.markdown

 then the sector is mapped, but the base address is still unknown.
 The second per-sector field identifies the tag that maps the sector.
 Given that P tags can share a cache block, this field consists of log2(P) (rounded up) bits, which stores the identity of the tag mapping the address.
+On a cache lookup, both fields are checked.
+The cache controller signals a hit, if and only if the sector on the offset has "valid" bit on, and the address tag indicated by the second field matches the requested address.
+Note that in the meantime the tag lookup is still performed, and the tag is located by comparing the address with corresponding bits in the requested address.
+We compare the identity of the tag and the ID stored in the second field, and signal a hit if these two matches.